reissbaker/st4t3/README.md

 machine.goto('Land');
 ```

-This works identically to `state.goto`, except that by default it will ignore
+This works identically to `msg.goto`, except that by default it will ignore
 the call if you're already in the specified state; e.g. if you're currently in
 state `Land`, calling `machine.goto('Land')` is a no-op.
 If you want to force
 it to rerun the `Land` initialization, use `machine.force('Land')`.